anastasiia-ria/pizza-parlor/README.md

 Expected Output: Pizza {toppings: ['chicken', 'pineapple'], size: 'large', quantity: 1, instructions: 'not spicy', cost: undefined, name: 'Custom Pizza'}

 Describe: ListOfPizzas.prototype.calculateTotal

+Test: "It will return the total cost of all the pizzas in the list of pizzas"
 Code:
 const myPizza = new Pizza(["chicken","pineapple"], "large", 2, "not spicy", 15);
 let listOfPizzas = new ListOfPizzas();